-The following are some devices that can help TBI survivors with mobility problems and muscle weakness.
+The following are therapist-approved devices that can help TBI survivors increase independence and improve quality of life.

 1. Mobility Devices